-- Enquiries of management, those charged with governance, internal audit and the Group's legal counsel, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud. - Understanding and evaluation of the design and implementation of management's controls designed to prevent and detect irregularities, including compliance, whistleblowing arrangements and the results of management's investigation of such matters. - Inspecting management reports and Board minutes and reading key correspondence with regulatory authorities. - Challenging assumptions and judgements made by management in their critical accounting estimates, in particular relating to impairment of investment in subsidiaries. - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations including in respect of journals posted to cash, journal posted to foreign exchange accounts and journal entries with unusual descriptions.
+Enquiries of management, those charged with governance, internal audit and the Group's legal counsel (internal and, where relevant, external), including consideration of known or suspected instances of non-compliance with laws and regulations and fraud;

+- Understanding and evaluation of the design and implementation of management's controls designed to prevent and detect irregularities, including compliance, whistleblowing arrangements and the results of management's investigation of such matters; - Inspecting management reports and Board minutes in relation to compliance matters; - Testing assumptions and judgements made by management in their critical accounting estimates, in particular relating to impairment of investment in subsidiaries; and - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations including in respect of journals posted to cash, journals posted to foreign exchange accounts and journal entries with unusual descriptions.

 There are inherent limitations in the audit procedures described above.
-We are less likely to become aware of instances of non-compliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
+We are less likely to become aware of instances of noncompliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
 Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.